selketjah/selketjah.github.io/_posts/2016-12-09-my-first-oss-contribution.md

 with projects like [Ionide](http://ionide.io/) and [Forge](http://forge.run/)

 It was a good opportunity to remove some of the reasons I kept postponing.
-I strapped on by Boots of Courage and asked him if he would be willing to take me through the [code of Forge](https://github.com/fsharp-editing/Forge).
+I strapped on my Boots of Courage and asked him if he would be willing to take me through the [code of Forge](https://github.com/fsharp-editing/Forge).
 He was.

 So we sat down and went through the code.
 He explained the big lines of the project: how Forge works, the tests and the general architecture.
 He challenged me to make my first pull request by the next week and I accepted that challenge.

 After a while we started talking about open source in general.
-His way of handling his open source projects is very similar to Pieters: any contribution, no matter how small it may seem, is valued.
+His way of handling his open source projects is very similar to Pieter's: any contribution, no matter how small it may seem, is valued.
 It was.

 ## Forging ahead